 This consent provides for preferential occupation of the consented area shown on Plan A attached to and forming part of these conditions, with the exception of the area identified in Condition 7.
 Except to the extent that it is necessary for public safety or to achieve the purpose of this consent, members of the public must not be excluded from the area of preferential occupation.

+Interpretation

+For the purpose of Conditions 7 – 9:

+Exclusive occupation means a restriction of access to an area of the coastal marine area to the person(s) or company that holds consent to occupy the space unless that occupier grants permission for others to have access.

+Preferential occupation means the general public is allowed to use an area of the coastal marine area that is subject to a consent to occupy space, except in circumstances where the occupier wants to use the area.

 Structures